Webster's Unabridged Dictionary - Letter L - Page 24

 Leotards are entered through the neck (in contrast to bodysuits which generally have snaps at the crotch, allowing the garment to be pulled on over the head).
 Scoop-necked leotards have wide neck openings and are held in place by the elasticity of the garment.
 Others are crew necked or polo necked and close at the back of the neck with a zipper or snaps.

 Lep (obs. strong imp.) of Leap.
-Leaped.
+Leaped. -- Chaucer.

 Lepadite (n.)
+(Zool.)
 Same as Lepadoid.

 Lepadoid (n.)
+(Zool.)
 A stalked barnacle of the genus Lepas, or family Lepadidae; a goose barnacle.
 Also used adjectively.

 Lepal (n.)
+(Bot.)
 A sterile transformed stamen.

 Lepas (n.)
+(Zool.)
 Any one of various species of Lepas, a genus of pedunculated barnacles found attached to floating timber, bottoms of ships, Gulf weed, etc.; -- called also goose barnacle.
 See Barnacle.

 Leper (n.)
 A person affected with leprosy.